Your guide to influencing for change

 3. Invite the candidates

-If you'd like to invite candidates to visit your practice, you can use a template letter designed by the RCGP which you can edit with your own information and send to the candidates here:
+If you'd like to invite them to visit your practice, you can use a template letter designed by the RCGP which you can edit with your own information and send to your MP here:

 4. Arrange the visit